Best Tips For Sales Professionals When Updating Resume

 4) Make it sweet and short.

 Your resume is the elevator pitch you use in the job market.
-Go ahead: Be impactful and make an impression but do both as fast as you can.
+So go ahead: Be impactful and make an impression but do both as fast as possible.
 Go for a single-page resume whenever possible and avoid exceeding two pages.
 Unless specifically requested by the recruiter, never send multi-page resumes.

 5) Always have a summary section.

-In the summary, showcase unique experiences and accomplishments.
-Mention the demonstrable benefits the employer can expect to get when they hire you.
-The summary section should be articulated using elegant and crisp language and should clearly articulate your value proposition.
+In summary, showcase unique experiences and accomplishments.
+Mention the demonstrable benefits the employer can expect when hiring you.
+The summary section should be articulated using elegant and crisp language and communicate your value proposition.

 6) Watch your language.

 Avoid trite, formal, legalistic, or jargon-ridden text.
-Think about recruiters forced to skim through dozens of resumes that sound like a lease agreement or a private policy statement every single day.
+Think about recruiters forced to skim through dozens of resumes that sound like a lease agreement or a personal policy statement daily.

-Oh, and if you happen to get that interview, watch your body language too!
+If you get that interview, watch your body language too!